kpbarasa/aws-server-less-ecommerce-products-microservice/README.md

 - `S3 bucket`

 ### API Gateway
+- `Product Service Stack:`
+   - `productService`
+      API Endpoints: "".
+      HTTP Integration:
+      Request and Response Mapping.
+      Security.

+   - `categoryService`
+      API Endpoints: "".
+      HTTP Integration:
+      Request and Response Mapping.
+      Security.

+   - `couponsService`
+      API Endpoints: "".
+      HTTP Integration:
+      Request and Response Mapping.
+      Security.

+   - `imageService`
+      API Endpoints: "".
+      HTTP Integration:
+      Request and Response Mapping.
+      Security.

+   - `queueService`
+      API Endpoints: "Trigger events or tasks in an AWS Simple Queue Service (SQS) or similar service".
+      HTTP Integration:
+      Request and Response Mapping.
+      Security.

+   - `S3 Bucket Stack`
+      This property enables the backend to retrieve a list of orders based on various parameters such as order status, customer ID, date, and more.
+      It is essential for store administrators and customers to view and manage their orders.

+### ENV

+- SNS_TOPIC=order_consume-Topic
+- SNS_TOPIC_ARN=customer-topic

+### Stacks
 - `productService`
    Product Management: This service should provide functionalities for managing products, including creating, updating, deleting, and retrieving product information.
    Inventory Management: It should keep track of product stock levels and handle inventory updates as products are bought and restocked.